 Check dimensions of room sizes, positions of windows, doors etc. are correct (assuming plans provided are available)

-Check framing members are square, plumb, walls straight etc
+Check framing members for square, plumb, walls straight etc

 Check framing components are the correct size and in the right places